microprediction/timemachines/CONTRIBUTE.md

 ## On hyper-optimizing a skater function

 This is up to you.
 If you need real-world data, you have it.
 Peruse the [knowledge center](https://www.microprediction.com/knowledge-center) or jump to this [notebook](https://github.com/microprediction/microprediction/blob/master/notebook_examples/Python_Module_3_Getting_History.ipynb) showing how to retrieve recently created live data.
-As note, I don't care too much for stale historical data and you're advised to use the fresh bait to avoid over-fitting and sneaky kinds of self-deception that arise over time.
+As noted, you're advised to use the fresh bait to avoid over-fitting and sneaky kinds of self-deception that arise over time when historical data is used.

 You may have noticed the *r* argument in the skater signature.
 Your skater (or skater factory) *might* want to accept an *r* value if you think there is value in hyper-parameters.
 However the intent of the time-machines library is the provision of a number of purely autonomous forecasting methods, so if *r* is extremely important and needs to be fit for each and every time-series your method might be a little out of scope.
 That's